rotmanguy/DPCCA/README.md

 ## References

 - English vectors were taken from: "Pennington, Jeffrey, Richard Socher, and Christopher Manning.
-"Glove: Global vectors for word representation."
-Proceedings of the 2014 conference on empirical methods in natural language processing (EMNLP).
 2014.
+Glove: Global vectors for word representation.
+In Proceedings of EMNLP."
-- German vectors were taken from: Ivan Vulic and Anna Korhonen.
-2016a.
-Is "universal ´syntax" universally useful for learning distributed representations?"
-In Proceedings of ACL, pages 518–524.
+- German vectors were taken from: "Ivan Vulic and Anna Korhonen.
+2014.
+Is "universal ´syntax" universally useful for learning distributed representations?
+In Proceedings of ACL, pages 518–524."
 - Italian vectors were taken from: "Georgiana Dinu, Angeliki Lazaridou, and Marco Baroni.
 2015.
 Improving zero-shot learning by mitigating the hubness problem.
 In Proceedings of ICLR: Workshop Papers."
 - Russian vectors were taken from: "Andrey Kutuzov and Igor Andreev.
 2015.
 Texts in, meaning out: neural language models in semantic similarity task for Russian.
 In Proceedings of DIALOG."
 - Visual vectors were taken from: "Simonyan, Karen, and Andrew Zisserman.
-"Very deep convolutional networks for large-scale image recognition." arXiv preprint arXiv:1409.1556 (2014)."
+2014.
+Very deep convolutional networks for large-scale image recognition. arXiv preprint arXiv:1409.1556."